MicrosoftDocs/memdocs/memdocs/autopilot/troubleshooting.md

 ---

-# Troubleshooting Windows Autopilot
+# Troubleshooting overview

 **Applies to: Windows 10**

 Windows Autopilot is designed to simplify all parts of the Windows device lifecycle, but there are always situations where issues may arise.
-Review the information in this topic to understand:
+When troubleshooting an issue, it is helpful to understand:

 - The Windows Autopilot [process flow](#windows-autopilot-flow)
 - How Windows Autopilot [device profiles](#profile-download) are downloaded
-- [Key activities](#key-troubleshooting-activities) to perform for troubleshooting purposes
+- [Key activities](#key-troubleshooting-activities) to perform during troubleshooting

 ## Windows Autopilot flow